ayurkiv-nvda/SONiC/doc/SONIC_Test_Ingress_Discards_HLD.md

 ```

 ##### Test description
-Supportted topology for this testcase - ptf32.
+It is required to have RPC image for this test.
 Get interfaces which are members of LAG and RIF.
 Choose 2 random interfaces (neighbors are linked to them are host A and B).
 To make packet dropped on ingress side, we need to:
 -	create congestion on egress side by closing port by setting the shaper, which can be done in RPC image only.